pedro-profile/pedro-profile/README.md

 <b>What is it that i currently master you ask?</b><br>
 | HTML | CSS | WordPress | Linux | Nginx |

-I currently offer a flat rate of 5€ an Hour.<br>
+<br>I currently offer a flat rate of 5€ an Hour.

 <br>
 If you need me, use the contacts below.